Shem Knarkid Needs his Mommy

 “There’s no telling what stimuli it might need,” Dana said tiredly.
 He rubbed his eyes.
 “Maybe we should just call it a night.
 What time is it anyway?”
 He tapped his datawatch and glanced at the little blue numbers.
 They didn’t behave the way they were supposed to.
 Instead of fading away the numbers leapt off his watch in hologram form and moved oddly, as if they were positioned just under the surface of some disturbed water.
 The little hologram swam away from its home, circled the Appearl a few times, and then dove into it.
 The little blue light receded into the gray mass and vanished.
 The two observers leaned in silently.

 A bead of blue light reappeared in the Appearl’s core.
 It grew so rapidly that when it extended beyond the sphere’s exterior it seemed to force Dana and Shay to lean back as if struck by a wave.
-The light they had seen earlier was back in all its glory, only now it was circling around a hundred numbers hovering in the air.
+The light they had seen earlier was back in all its glory, only now it circled around a hundred numbers hovering in the air.
 The time from Dana’s watch was now displayed everywhere.
 It was all over the walls.
 It was on the pearl’s surface.
 It looked tattooed across Dana’s and Shay’s faces.
 Many of the holograms just floated in the air with a number occasionally spinning or turning upside down.